MiaLWGH/WiSTraining/README.md

    - What is the difference in their IPv4 CIDR?
    - Can you find the route table?
 What are the routes?

-### Step 1: Launch two EC2 instances in your default VPC
+### Step 2: Launch two EC2 instances in your default VPC

-1. Launch two Linux instances in your default VPC (You do not need to change anything in network settings, just pay attention to the VPC ID).
-Please name your instances with "server1" and "server2".
-Make sure to select your key pair.
+1. Launch two Linux instances in your default VPC.

-   If you forget how to launch an EC2 instance, please refer to Step 3 in Part 1.
+   - If you forget how to launch an EC2 instance, please refer to Part 1 - Step 3 - Linux part.
+   - Please name your instances with "server1" and "server2".
+   - Make sure to select your key pair.
+   - Under 'Network settings', please pay attention to your VPC ID.
+Select 'Create security group'.
+Besides 'Allow SSH traffic from', choose 'My IP'.
+If you are facing the connection timed out issue, please refer to Part 1 - Step 3 - Linux part - number 3 to find your real public IP.
+Another option is to use a CIDR.

-   Note: By default, a new security group will be created when you launch a new instance.
-So your two instances should have different security groups.
+   Note: Your two instances should have different security groups.

 3. Open two terminals on your laptop and SSH to both instances.